transmute-industries/sidetree.js/packages/dashboard/README.md

 # @sidetree/dashboard

+1. Summary
+   - Docker Hub Image
+3. Setting up a Node
+   - DID Element
+   - DID Photon
+   - DID Ion
+   - DID Orb
+4. What You Can Do In The App
+   - Create a Wallet
+   - Creaye a DID
+   - Viewing Node Transactions
+   - Viewing Node Operations
+   - Resolving a DID

+## Summary

 This package contains a Next.js app that can be used to operate a sidetree node.
 Running this application will start up a sidetree node and provide you a simple UI to interact with the node.

 This UI will allow you to: